keasamani/-Software-Development-Certificate-Journey/Module 1.md

+**What I have learnt...**

 In this module, I deepened my understanding of **Software Engineering**—a field that goes beyond simply writing code to encompass the structured and disciplined processes needed to develop, maintain, and improve software systems.
-I learned that software engineering is essential for creating high-quality, reliable software that meets user needs while staying within budget and on time.
+I learned that software engineering is essential for **creating high-quality**, **reliable software** that meets user needs while staying within budget and on time.

 One of the key insights I gained is the importance of the **Software Development Life Cycle (SDLC)**, which outlines the stages of software creation, from gathering requirements to ensuring that the software remains functional and efficient over time through maintenance.
 This cycle helps structure the work in a way that makes it easier to deliver successful projects.